wzulfikar/lifelog/programming/crud-generator.md

 - Laravel Panel: http://laravelpanel.com
   - +built-in support for column types
   - +file manager
+  - +support for WYSIWYG editor out of the box
   - -requires laravel (not standalone)

 ### JS